mvcds/ust/README.md

 ## How to start using it

-On your project's `package.json` file create an object `sat`, its keys will be considered as 'the name of your samples', and the value the sample itself.
+On your project's `package.json` file create an object `ust`, its keys will be considered as 'the name of your samples', and the value the sample itself.

-      "sat": {
+      "ust": {
         "sampleA": "path\to\file.js",
         "sampleB": path\to\directory
       }